 Credit: Good Reads

-Join us every Sunday via Zoom at 10 AM.
+Join us every Sunday via Zoom and at the Church at 10 AM.

 Monday Lectionary Bible Study

 Fr.
-Patrick’s weekly bible study will meet on Zoom, Mondays at 10 AM.
-Join us as we review the readings for the forthcoming Sunday services.
+Patrick’s weekly bible study meets in-person and via Zoom on Mondays at 10 AM.